spineldb/spineldb/docs/04a-manual-caching-swr.md

 ---

-### Manual Control vs. Automation
+### A Note on Manual vs. Declarative Caching

-While these commands give you precise control, managing revalidation URLs and caching logic for every key can become tedious.
-SpinelDB's real power comes from automating this process.

-In the next guide, we'll explore **Declarative Caching with Policies and `CACHE.PROXY`**, a much simpler and more powerful way to manage your entire caching strategy.
+The `CACHE.SET` and `CACHE.GET` commands provide fine-grained, manual control over the caching process.
+This is useful for specific scenarios where you need to manage the cache on a per-key basis.

+However, for most applications, we recommend using the **Declarative Caching** approach with `CACHE.PROXY` and policies.
+This approach simplifies your application logic by offloading the caching decisions to SpinelDB, leading to cleaner, more maintainable code.

+You can learn more about this in the next chapter.

 ➡️ **Next Chapter: [4b.
 Declarative Caching with Policies & `CACHE.PROXY`](./04b-declarative-caching-proxy.md)**